Holiday rentals in Kirkcudbright

 Cottage

 A spacious, peaceful and serene space.
-King sized bedroom.
+King sized bed.
 Wet/shower room.
 Kitchen dinner, dishwasher.
 Double aspect sitting room with field, garden and woodland views.
 Central heating and log burner(free wood).
 Smart TV.
-Nestled in the hills above Kirkcudbright in a courtyard setting within the beautiful grounds of a large country house, it is perfectly situated to explore stunning Dumfries and Galloway Ramp/low threshold/all one level grab rails/suitable for those with limited mobility
+Nestled in the hills above Kirkcudbright in a courtyard setting within the very private grounds.
+It is perfectly situated to explore stunning Dumfries and Galloway.
+Ramp/low threshold/all one level grab rails/suitable for those with limited mobility

 Popular amenities for Kirkcudbright holiday rentals